davestewart/davestewart-content/content/blog/thoughts/keto-and-fasting/index.md

 Overview

 - TL;DR: you replace [majority carbs with majority fats](https://www.dietdoctor.com/low-carb/keto) (body will burn them) and protein (fills you up)
-- Body switches from burning carbs to ketones; a bit like a Prius switching from fuel you put in to running down its internal battery
+- Body switches from burning sugar to ketones; a bit like a Prius running out of petrol (sugar) and switching to battery (fat)
+- After your body produces enough ketones, your body moves into a state called "ketosis"

+How to do it

 - Aim for < 20g carbs per day (strict, but entirely achievable) or < 50g carbs (lazy, don't really see the point)
 - You will also see the term "[macros](https://www.lumen.me/blog/nutrition/what-are-macros-the-building-blocks-of-your-diet)" a lot; this refers to the mix (usually in %) of protein, fats and carbs
-- Diet Doctor has a great [intro video](https://www.youtube.com/watch?v=zrRDnLJdjmQ)
+- Diet Doctor has a great [keto diet](https://www.youtube.com/watch?v=zrRDnLJdjmQ) video and Michael Mosely has a great [ketosis](https://www.youtube.com/watch?v=9JhnZok5qxI) video

 What you can and can't eat